3a1/3a1.github.io/content/posts/calypso-bootkit/index.md

 At this point, we have the `LoaderBlock` address, and we traverse the `LIST_ENTRY` structure to locate the `ntoskrnl.exe` base.
 Once we have the `ntoskrnl.exe` base, the next step is to decide which function in the OS kernel to hook.

-I choose the `NtUnloadKey` function for couple of reasons.
+I choose the `NtUnloadKey` function for couple reasons.

 {{< img src="7.png" caption="Big hint - often functions that are just syscalls to the functions in kernel start with Nt Or Zw prefix">}}

 First, we need to keep in mind that we aim to establish communication between user-mode and the UEFI driver.
-For this purpose, our kernel function needs to be executed as a syscall from the `ntdll.dll` user-mode library.
+For this purpose, our kernel function needed to be executed as a syscall within `ntdll.dll` user-mode library.

 {{< img src="8.png">}}

 As I mentioned, i chose this function for several reasons, with the second and primary one that it is just wrapper for `CmUnloadKey` function.
 What does this means?
-As you might know, Windows has a security feature called `Kernel Patch Guard` (KPP).
+As you might know, Windows has a security feature called `PatchGuard` (PG) that implements the technique called `Kernel Patch Protection` (KPP).
-The purpose of KPP is to scan kernel memory for changes and trigger a blue screen if any are detected.
+The purpose of PG is to scan kernel memory for changes and trigger a blue screen if any are detected.
-We bypass this feature by patching the OS kernel before it gets executed, so PatchGuard compares the already patched `ntosrknl` with the one in memory for any changes (believing that the patched one is the correct version).
+We bypass this feature by patching the OS kernel before it gets executed, so PatchGuard compares the already patched kernel with the one in memory for any changes (believing that the patched one is the correct version).

 However, the problem that when hooking a function with a trampoline, the hooked function first jumps to the hook, performs its work, restores the modified bytes, calls the original function again and then re-applies the trampoline jump before returning.
-With KPP in place, we can't unhook the function because modifying the OS kernel at runtime would trigger KPP.
+With PG in place, we can't unhook the function because modifying the OS kernel at runtime would trigger bluescreen.
 So, here's the tricky part, we can't directly call the original function.
 Instead, we need to find a way to replace the functionality of the original function.
 A function that acts as a wrapper to another function is ideal in this case.
 By calling this wrapper function inside our kernel hook, it will effectively replace the original function's functionality.